Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Reward Functions for RLVR

 \section{Reward Functions for RLVR}

-Each task in Minerva-CTI is paired with a task-specific reward function determined by its output structure.
-Given a model completion and ground-truth label $t$, we first extract a structured prediction $y$ (or a prediction set $P$) from the completion using type-specific parsing rules.
-While some tasks use binary rewards, others support graded credit that reflects degrees of correctness under structured output constraints.
+Each Minerva-CTI task is paired with a deterministic verifier whose form depends on the task output type.
+Given a prompt $x$, a model completion $c$, and a ground-truth target $t$, the verifier first extracts a task-specific prediction $\hat{y}$ from $c$ and then assigns a reward $r\in[0,1]$.
+Single-label tasks use exact identifier matching, hierarchical ATT\&CK tasks use partial credit for base-technique matches, set-valued tasks use set-$F_1$, CVSS tasks use score-distance credit, and threat-actor attribution accepts known aliases.
+Thus, rewards measure task correctness after answer extraction and normalization rather than surface-form similarity.

-\paragraph{System Prompt and Answer Extraction.} All Minerva-CTI tasks share a common system prompt that instructs the model to reason step by step and to place its final prediction inside \verb|\boxed{...}| to enable reliable parsing:
+\paragraph{System prompt and answer extraction.} All Minerva-CTI training tasks use a shared system prompt that asks the model to reason step by step and place the final answer inside \verb|\boxed{...}|:

-For reward computation, we extract an answer span by prioritizing the final \verb|\boxed{...}| occurrence when present.
-Extraction behavior differs by split.
-During training, parsing is strict: if no boxed span is found, we only accept explicit answer lines (e.g., \texttt{Answer:} or \texttt{Final answer:}), and we require a single unambiguous identifier for single-label tasks or a set of identifiers taken from that answer line for multi-label tasks.
-During validation and testing, parsing is more permissive: if no boxed span is found, we attempt answer-line parsing, then fall back to the last non-empty line or to tagged answer spans, applying regex-based matching across the response to recover the predicted identifiers.
+For reward computation, we prioritize the final \verb|\boxed{...}| span when present.
+During training, extraction is intentionally strict: if no boxed span is found, we accept only explicit answer lines such as \texttt{Answer:} or \texttt{Final answer:}, and require either one unambiguous identifier for single-label tasks or a well-formed identifier set for multi-label tasks.
+During validation and testing, extraction is more permissive: if no boxed answer is present, we try answer-line parsing, tagged answer spans, and the last non-empty line, then apply task-specific regular expressions to recover candidate identifiers.

-\paragraph{Normalization.} We apply light canonicalization before scoring.
-The function $\mathrm{norm}_{\mathrm{id}}(\cdot)$ trims surrounding whitespace and uppercases all identifiers.
-For ATT\&CK technique IDs, we additionally standardize sub-technique notation by zero-padding the suffix to three digits when present (e.g., \texttt{T1059.3} $\mapsto$ \texttt{T1059.003}).
-For threat actor names, we use $\mathrm{norm}_{\mathrm{actor}}(\cdot)$, which lowercases the string, strips non-alphanumeric characters, and collapses consecutive whitespace into a single space.
+\paragraph{Normalization.} Before scoring, predictions and targets are canonicalized.
+The function $\mathrm{norm}_{\mathrm{id}}(\cdot)$ trims whitespace and uppercases identifiers.
+For ATT\&CK technique IDs, we additionally normalize sub-technique notation by zero-padding suffixes when needed, e.g., \texttt{T1059.3} $\mapsto$ \texttt{T1059.003}.
+For threat-actor names, $\mathrm{norm}_{\mathrm{actor}}(\cdot)$ lowercases text, removes non-alphanumeric characters, and collapses repeated whitespace.
+Set-valued predictions are deduplicated after normalization.

-\paragraph{Single Identifier (Exact Match).} We use an exact-match reward for tasks with a single canonical identifier output (e.g., CAPEC Example$\rightarrow$CAPEC).
-Let $y$ denote the extracted prediction and $t$ the ground-truth identifier.
-The reward is
+\paragraph{Single identifier exact match.} For tasks with a single canonical identifier, such as CAPEC Example$\rightarrow$CAPEC, the extracted prediction $\hat{y}$ receives binary exact-match credit: